MarcelloCalza/ML/README.md

 # plots/
 Contains plots PNGs produced by run.py through the plotting function in diagnostics.py.

-The project is implemented using raw Python, the average time to build a tree should be around 6-7s, however CV tuning for the tree/random forests and random forests building can take long because more trees needs to be built.
+The project is implemented using raw Python and the code is fully commented.
+The average time to build a tree should be around 6-7s, however CV tuning for the tree/random forests and random forests building can take long because more trees needs to be built.
 Also capacity parameter sweeping can take even longer depending on the values of the capacity parameter.